 Today, as I look at some of the enchanting moissanite engagement rings that I’ve been seeing in the course of promoting them, I now know that had these options been available to me “way back” in 1998, I surely would have been one of those brides still proudly wearing my “moissy” ring today.

 As it turns out, I may soon be getting a moissanite ring of my own, even if it’s not an engagement ring, because I’ve had my eye on a couple of pieces that would look amazing on the same finger where I wear my wedding band or on my other hand.

-(Hint Hint – I could be VERY happy with THIS bridal set from Kobelli (pictured just above at the right), or this nature inspired “leaf and vine” set (pictured below at left) from AnjaysDesigns if I were to do it all over again!)
+(Hint Hint – I could be VERY happy with THIS bridal set from Kobelli (pictured just above at the left), or this nature inspired “leaf and vine” set (pictured below at left) from AnjaysDesigns if I were to do it all over again!)

 But, right now I want to focus on…